Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 Applying a sticker to your vehicle can make your car stand out.
 It’s a straightforward process that adds personality to your ride.

-- Choose the right spot for the decal on your vehicle.
+- Choose the right spot for the car decals on your vehicle.
 Consider visibility and how it complements the car’s aesthetics.

-- Gather all necessary materials, including the sticker, squeegee (or something like a credit card), cleaning products, and masking tape.
+- Gather all necessary materials, including the sticker, squeegee (or something like a old loyalty card, cleaning products, and masking tape.

 - Dry the cleaned area well with a lint-free cloth to ensure no moisture remains.

-- Measure the location of the car carefully using a tape measure.
+- Measure the location of the car carefully using a measuring tape.
 This ensures the sticker is centred and straight.

-- Apply pieces of masking tape to temporarily hold the decal in place on your vehicle.
+- Apply pieces of masking tape to hold the decal in place on your vehicle temporarily.

 - Peel away part of the backing paper from one side of the sticker slowly and carefully.